Fort de Chartres: French rule

-In August of 1751 Francois Saucier was summoned from Mobile to New Orleans by Governor Vaudreuil for a special assignment.
+In August 1751 Francois Saucier was summoned from Mobile to New Orleans by Governor Vaudreuil for a special assignment.
 This assignment was for the construction of a new fort to accommodate the garrison of additional troops that France was sending to the colony.
 The new fort was to replace the old wooden Fort de Chartres and was to be constructed of stone at the settlement.
 The main purpose of the new fort was to impress the warring Chickasaw Tribe of the area and to check and halt the progress of the British in the area.
 This new assignment required Francois to immediately journey to his new post in Illinois without the benefit of first returning home to Mobile for personal necessities.

 The original intention of the French Government was for Francois and his crew to build the new stone Fort de Chartres in Kaskaskia.
 The Governor of the territory, Vaudreuil, eventually made the decision to leave the Fort where it stood.
 Due to problems of flooding it was decided to move it a little over one half mile north of the old fort.
 Upon arriving he took on the task of surveying the terrain, its situation and advantages, in order to make recommendations on construction.
 Once his plans were completed he sent them as instructed to the governor in New Orleans with all specifications and estimated costs.
 After some time of deliberations by the French government and many delays and discussions of the cost of construction as planned by Francois, a scaled down version of the fort was finally given approval and Francois was then given permission to start its construction.
 During this period of waiting for approval from France, preparations were being conducted by Francois and his crew of soldiers as he had been instructed by the governor for the forts construction, including clearing the land, felling of trees for timber and other site preparations.
 After the many earlier delays, the budget for building the new fort was finally approved and they proceed with the construction of Fort de Chartres.